khalidamen/jenkins_pipeline/README.md

 *
 ********************/

--- Testing new jon in jenkins, release-1.0.0 - a
+-- Testing new jon in jenkins, release-1.0.0 - b